docksal/docksal/docs/content/core/volumes.md

 To see how your project's Docker volumes are defined with `DOCKSAL_VOLUMES=bind`, see [stacks/volumes-bind.yml](https://github.com/docksal/docksal/blob/master/stacks/volumes-bind.yml).

-In most cases, you do not need to set the `DOCKSAL_VOLUES=bind` option.
+In most cases, you do not need to set the `DOCKSAL_VOLUMES=bind` option.
 It is set for you automatically.
 The only exception is when you need `fsnotify` events on macOS with Docker Desktop, but don't want to use the `unison` option.

 ### DOCKSAL_VOLUMES=nfs {#volumes-nfs}